ritiek/ritiek.github.io/_posts/2022-10-04-flashing-tasmota-on-a-tuya-based-bulb.md

   <i>Color Changer on Tasmota</i>
 </p>

-This template showed up for manual configuration in "Configuration -> Configure Template".
+This template showed up for manual configuration in "Configuration -> Configure Module".
 On checking [Tasmota's docs on different lights](https://tasmota.github.io/docs/Lights/#pwm-lights), it seems if only one of the pin is set to PWM while all others are set to None, this only pin will allow for brightness control.